 Blinded By Love

 Pepe Le Pew episodes usually engage Pepe in pursuit of a black female cat that appears to be a female skunk, according to love-struck Pepe.
-But, kids of all ages watching the cartoons know that Pepe is blinded by love.
+But, kids of all ages watching the cartoons know that Pepe becomes blinded by love.

 He is so in love that he doesn't even know that Penelope Pussycat is a cat with a white stripe painted down her back.
-The creators of this amusing cartoon series made a believable reason for the painted stripe.
+The creators of this amusing cartoon series made a reason for the painted line.
 The white strip happened by accident when she crawled under a newly painted picket fence.

 Ze Arms of Pepe are Upon You

-I remember Pepe swimming under water, "When you are a skunk, you learn how to hold your breath for a long time."
+I remember Pepe swimming underwater, "When you are a skunk, you learn how to hold your breath for a long time."